Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 ### *Number of Ideal Estimators*

 We use the mean square error, which measures the average error between the original value and the predicted one.
-We evaluate the MSE according to the number of estimators, taking care that the loss function does not only decrease for the training data.
+We evaluate the MSE according to the number of estimators, taking care that the loss function does not only decrease for the training data.Each model proposal is assigned a learning rate of 0.01.
+In order for the model to generalize better.

 ![estimators_plot](https://user-images.githubusercontent.com/85312561/187816326-687aa2ce-8adc-423b-a8c4-d3590b2be2b7.png)

 Because this last model we assign fewer estimators, because we provide a depth of each tree we use a range of 100 to 500 trees.
 The training and testing MSE almost go hand in hand.
 Therefore we can use the maximum amount that we assign to this model.
+Later we use a function called GridSearchCV that consists of searching for the best combination of parameters based on cross validation.
+We add the subassembly parameter to the equation where we assign 3 values: [0.80,0.85,0.9].

+As a final model of the following combination of parameters:

+* max_depth = 8
+* learning_rate = 0.01
+* n_estimators = 500
+* subsample = 0.85